The Craziest Lifespans of the Natural World

 Also native to the Northern Arctic Ocean is the interestingly named ocean quahog.
 This is an editable clam or mollusk that people know mostly for its large shell.

-The Ocean Quahog tends to has one of the highest lifespans of any mollusk at 400 years of age on average.
+The Ocean Quahog tends to have one of the highest lifespans of any mollusk, at 400 years of age on average.
 However, one was recorded to have lived 507 years of age.
 Because of how often these creatures are hunted, they rarely have a chance to live up to these ages.
 However, at least we know it has the potential to do so.

 Antarctic Sponge lifespans